Do you have an AI faith?

 Intelligence has always been held in high esteem.
 IQ tests are used to measure it.
 Honors are given to those whose academic achievement, inventions, breakthroughs, outstanding performances, and creative genius have set them apart from the rest of humanity.
 If you happen to score in the top 2% of the population, you can join the prestigious Mensa society.
 More recent studies done by Harvard psychologist, Howard Gardner suggest that there are multiple types of intelligence.
 If you possess the right combination, you might win a boatload of money on Jeopardy.
 Oh, to be intelligent!

 The emergence of AI has elevated intelligence to a new level, providing the 98% with a way to boost their baseline.
-Thanks to Chat GBT, Siri, Gemini and a host of other AI assistants, we can all experience the benefit of being intelligent.
+Thanks to Chat GPT, Siri, Gemini and a host of other AI assistants, we can all experience the benefit of being intelligent.
 We can write papers, solve problems, even compose songs.

 However, AI has opened the door to “fake” intelligence.
 It’s AI gone rogue, but it appears real.
 For example, a recent Instagram post featured some preachers spreading a gospel that affirms sin.
 Celebrities on YouTube are making claims about coming to faith in Christ.
 Pop stars are singing worship songs.
-They look and sound authentic, but they are Ai generated.
+They look and sound authentic, but they are AI generated.
 What you see or read may not be real; thus creating the need for fact-checking sites like Snopes (which just introduced a “bot” to sort out fact from fiction) There is even an AI Bible!
-Do you have an Ai faith?
+Do you have an AI faith?
 How do you know your faith is real?

-1. Search the Scriptures
+Search the Scriptures

 In Acts 17, Paul meets up with a group of believers from Berea.
 Here’s how they are described: And the people of Berea were more open-minded than those in Thessalonica, and they listened eagerly to Paul’s message.
-They searched the Scriptures day after day to see if Paul and Silas were teaching the truth.
-(FYI “the Scriptures” referred to what we know as the Old Testament) Read the chapter to find out the rest of the story.
+They searched the Scriptures day after day to see if Paul and Silas were teaching the truth. (fyi: “the Scriptures” refer to what we know as the Old Testament) Read the chapter to find out the rest of the story.
 How does the response of Thessalonicans compare to the response of the Gospel by people today?

 Many people have had their faith derailed by spending hours on YouTube, rather than searching the Scriptures by themselves or with a small group.
 AI faith allows others to define spiritual reality.
 It doesn’t take the time to learn, but leaves the discovery of the truth to someone else.

-2. Go “Live”
+Go “Live”

 How were the Bereans introduced to Paul’s teaching?
 They heard him “live”.
 They didn’t hear it from someone else or interpreted by someone else.
 They were present.
 They had context.
 We live in a livestream world.
 It is easy to watch – to attend virtually.
 But there is no substitute for being in the service, in the atmosphere of the room, hearing the words for yourself.
 Like the song says, “there’s nothing like the real thing, baby”